Citon/encrarch/encrarch-README.txt

  personal-compress-preferences Uncompressed
  personal-cipher-preferences AES

-* Remember that ramdrive based systems will often DELETE /root/ and other user folders on reboot, so copy the ~/.gnupg folder to a persistent location on the system before rebooting!
+* Remember that ramdrive based systems will often DELETE /root/ and other user folders on reboot, so copy the ~/.gnupg folder to a persistent location on the system before rebooting and use the gnupghome configuration option in your encrarch config to point to the alternate location.

 This is the single most import part of this whole system: **IF YOU LOSE THE SECRET KEY, YOU CAN NOT READ THE ARCHIVES!** ALWAYS make an emergency backup of your secret (private) key!